Meet The Team

 Former Primary Head teacher and local Angus Councillor.

 Dr John Johnston

-John is currently the Museum Collections Lead with the ANGUSalive Trust that manages the Angus Burgh Museums on behalf of Angus Council.
+John, recently retired was the Museum Collections Lead with the ANGUSalive Trust that manages the Angus Burgh Museums on behalf of Angus Council.
 He acts as Museum Mentor and advisor to the Glenesk Folk Museum assisting the Museum with professional museum advice and support.